stack-labs/peers-touch-go/README.md

 # Peers-Touch-Go

-Edge social network communication dev framework in Go and based on IPFS.
-It supports Sub/Pub msg and file.
+Edge social network communication dev framework in Go.
+It will support Sub/Pub msg and exchange file.

 Why we create this?

 We need to build a world without AI, BigData.
-Human in this world should respect each other's private info.
+Huge companies are prying into our personal life and trace whole private things.
+Human in this world should respect each other's privacy.
 No man analyzes our data in the place we don't know.

-No one can pry into our personal life and trace any private things.

 So now you know, We hate the big companies hold all data of ours.